-The chart above shows where the process diverges for CBD isolate, broad spectrum, and full spectrum.
+The chart above shows where the CBD extraction process diverges for isolate, broad spectrum, and full spectrum.
 Some steps may vary, and others may be skipped depending on the lab, but it’s a basic roadmap for understanding the process that starts with the hemp plant and arrives at the three main types of CBD.

 Charlotte’s Web offers the most premium full spectrum hemp extract you can get.
 This tincture comes in 30 mL and 60 mL sizes containing 300-600 mg CBD, or 60 mg per mL.
 It also contains the entire spectrum of phytocannabinoids and terpenes extracted from USA-grown hemp.
 It’s now available in three flavors.

 Full spectrum refers to a CBD-rich product that contains the full profile of organic compounds (cannabinoids, terpenes, etc.) that can be found in the hemp plant.
 But to better explain what full-spectrum CBD is, let’s first go through the whole process once.

 First, CBD along with an array of cannabinoids are extracted from the plant, using one of many types of extraction methods—most commonly supercritical CO2 extraction.
 The extract then can go through winterization, a process that removes a wide array of unwanted substances, essentially further purifying it.

 In fact, the legal requirement for the hemp plant is to contain up to 0.3% THC, and most full-spectrum CBD products contain less than that.
 But note that while the THC content of hemp-derived CBD is not enough to get you high, it could potentially cause you to fail a drug test.